 Speak to your GP or health professional

-If you haven’t already done so, speak to your GP or other health professional.
-Getting a correct diagnosis is key to recovering from depression.
+The most important thing to do is speak to your doctor or mental health professional in order to get a correct diagnosis.
+To find a GP in your area, contact the Irish College of General Practitioners on 01 676 3705.
 Attend follow-up appointments and if it’s been some time since you were diagnosed, go back to your doctor again in case your condition has changed.

 Comply with treatment

 Remember that medication can take some time to work (up to six weeks).
 Counselling and the other talking therapies can also take time to work.
 It is unrealistic to expect instant results.